Cinema Marte Dum Tak

-Cinema Marte Dum Tak is a 2023 Indian reality docu-series produced by Vice Studios and created by filmmaker Vasan Bala and co-directed by Disha Rindani, Xulfee, and Kulish Kant Thakur.
+Cinema Marte Dum Tak is a 2023 Indian docuseries produced by Vice Studios and created by filmmaker Vasan Bala and co-directed by Disha Rindani, Xulfee, and Kulish Kant Thakur.
 The series features four directors — J Neelam, Vinod Talwar, Dilip Gulati, and Kishan Shah — who have had success in the 90s.
 Tasked with utilizing their signature techniques, they are given a limited budget to direct a short movie with their original crew and cast.

 The series premiered on Amazon Prime Video on January 20, 2023, and features actors such as Raza Murad, Mukesh Rishi, Harish Patel and Rakhi Sawant.
 Bollywood actor Arjun Kapoor had appeared as the host of the final episode.

 Overview

 Created by Vasan Bala, Samira Kanwar and Niharika Kotwal, the show gives an insightful look into the subculture, featuring interviews with the directors, artists and actors of the time such as Kanti Shah, Harish Patel, Raza Murad, Mukesh Rishi and Kiran Kumar.